Should Misogynist Men make these decisions?

 “Denying the reproductive rights of family partners is a violation of human rights,” says RINJ.

-Read the headlines.
 Most politicians are male and most don’t have the first clue about how a woman’s body works.
 Some of the anecdotal examples are beacons of stupidity about the womb.
 Why get into it.
+Only a medical practitioner with their patient should be making medical decisions for that patient.

 Criminalizing Abortion Is Wrong-Minded